-The new season started in October 2020, with the first episode airing in the UK on AMC UK (BT TV 332 Sky channel 186) on Monday 12th October 2020 – one day after its US premiere.
+The new season started in October 2020, with the first episode airing in the UK on AMC UK on Monday 12th October 2020 – one day after its US premiere.

 The next six episodes ran on a weekly schedule until Monday 23rd November 2020, at which point a mid-season break began.

-The series will return after its mid-season break on Sunday 11th April 2021 in the US and Monday 12th April in the UK, with nine episodes still left to air.
+The series returned after its mid-season break on Sunday 11th April 2021 in the US and Monday 12th April in the UK, with the remaining nine episodes following weekly after that.

 Fear the Walking Dead season 6 cast